 Source: Building Program and Space Requirements, Halifax Central Library, June 2008 (13MB pdf)

 A Vital Centre for Learning and Culture

-The future Library will blend the best of traditional library services with new and innovative spaces, making it a "vital centre for learning and culture in the heart of the community".
+Halifax Central Library was envisioned to blend the best of traditional library services with new and innovative spaces, making it a "vital centre for learning and culture in the heart of the community".

-The proposed Central Library will replace the aging Spring Garden Road Memorial Public Library, which is rapidly deteriorating and no longer able to deliver service efficiently and effectively.
-As a civic landmark, the proposed Central Library will be a source of pride and inspiration for all residents and a welcome addition to the streetscape.
+The proposed Central Library needed to replace the aging Spring Garden Road Memorial Public Library, which was rapidly deteriorating and no longer able to deliver service efficiently and effectively.
+As a civic landmark, Central Library was assigned the role of being a source of pride and inspiration for all residents and a welcome addition to the streetscape.

 Within the last decade there has been a resurgence of Central Library construction worldwide as a key ingredient of successful and livable cities.
 The cities of Vancouver, Montreal, Winnipeg, Phoenix, Seattle, Amsterdam, and Hong Kong are a few examples.

-The following guiding principles have been developed from the vision for the Central Library:
+The following guiding principles were developed from the vision for the Central Library: